lokeshlal/LargeData/README.md

 #### Sample

-Please have a look at the Client and

-bApi project on how to use this library.
+Please have a look at the Client and WebApi project on how to use this library.
 Client project contains code of how to trigger upload and download request.
 WebApi project contains how to process upload and download request.